Installing PE

 puppet_enterprise::profile::orchestrator::global_concurrent_compiles

-- Integer representing how many concurrent compile requests can be outstanding to the primary server, across all orchestrator jobs.
+An integer specifying how many concurrent compile requests can be outstanding to the primary server across all orchestrator jobs.

 puppet_enterprise::profile::orchestrator::job_prune_threshold